Gemas railway station: Location and locality

-The station is located at the town centre of Gemas, a small town which is part of the Tampin district of Negeri Sembilan, and is located near the Negeri Sembilan-Johor state border.
+The station is located at the town centre of Gemas, a small town in Negeri Sembilan, and is located near the Negeri Sembilan-Johor state border.
 The town itself is situated on the trunk route of Federal Route 1, providing connectivity to other major town north and south of the route.

-The station was previously the southern terminus of the electrified sector of the West Coast Line and the KTM ETS services serving the line, and was previously mostly used by ETS passengers heading to/from station, as the Segamat town was not far away from Gemas, before the ETS services were extended to Segamat station.
+The station was previously the southern terminus of the electrified and double-tracked sector of the West Coast Line and the KTM ETS services serving the line, and was previously mostly used by ETS passengers heading to/from station, as the Segamat town was not far away from Gemas.
+ETS services were eventually extended to Segamat, and to in 2025.

 History

 The original Gemas station was constructed sometime in 1922 as a hub for trains from Penang, Seremban, and Kuala Lumpur.
 The station also housed a railyard to store active motive power and rolling stock.
 The railyard had another function as well: a scrapyard for old, broken down motive power and rolling stock to be scrapped off as cheap metal.

 Its function as a junction between the West Coast railway line up to Padang Besar and East Coast railway line up to Tumpat made it very popular to passengers as trains will stop for a certain long period to transfer goods and passengers between both routes, before continuing their journeys.
 Passenger intending to change trains between both routes also alighted here for their next train.

-The old station was closed in 2015 as a new building next to it was built to accommodate electrification of the West Coast line and also the subsequent extension of ETS and Komuter serives, with the new station becoming the southern terminus station of the electrified railway for until 2025.
-The old station building was later converted as a hawker place and later parts of it converted into a railway museum.
+The old station was closed in 2015 as a new building next to it was built to accommodate electrification of the West Coast line and also the subsequent extension of ETS and Komuter services, with the new station becoming the southern terminus station of the electrified railway for nearly a decade, until 2025.
+The old station building was later converted into a hawker place and later parts of it were converted into a railway museum.